Dean Reed: Life in the Soviet bloc

-In a 1986 television interview on CBS's 60 Minutes, he defended the Soviet intervention in Afghanistan and the building of the Berlin Wall, and compared Reagan negatively to Stalin, which angered many in the U.S., including Reed's family and friends.
+In a 1986 television interview on CBS's 60 Minutes, he defended the Soviet intervention in Afghanistan and the building of the Berlin Wall, and compared Ronald Reagan negatively to Joseph Stalin, which angered many in the U.S., including Reed's family and friends.
 Following the interview, Reed received hate mail from the U.S. accusing him of being a traitor.

 Personal life

 Reed married three times.
 His first marriage was circa 1964 to an American woman, Patricia Hobbs, with whom he had a daughter, Ramona, born 1968.
 Patricia left him in 1971, returned to the United States with their daughter, and divorced him.

 Reed married an East German woman, Wiebke Dorndeck (née Schmidt), in 1973, with whom he had a second daughter, Natascha, born 1975.
 The couple divorced in 1978.

 In 1981, he married his third wife, East German actress Renate Blume, with whom he stayed until his death despite tensions and allegations that she was informing on him to the Stasi.

 Reed also had on and off affair for seven years with Estonian actress Eve Kivi.